Skip to content

 Introduction to neurodiversity: Creative industries

-Join Laura Sheedy for a practical introduction to neurodiversity, neuro-inclusive practices and how we can rethink the spaces.
+Join Laura Sheedy for a practical introduction to neurodiversity, neuro-inclusive practices and how we can rethink the spaces in which we work and create.

 Laura Sheedy